MCAT Prep Course Reviews

 Included in your resources for any of these courses are all 8 AAMC practice tests and 11 Princeton Review practice tests, along with a lot of printed material (3,000+ pages of basic review in textbook style), and 2700 questions with Amplifire (a software that helps you move things you learn from short term to long term memory).
 These range from $2099 to $2999 for a small group with only 4 students, which is a nice option, to $8499 for their intensive option.
 Private tutoring is also available for between about $150 and $300 per hour, depending on the level of tutor.
 There's also an online offering where you attend online lectures (which are recorded for later review) for $1999.
 Click here for more details.

-Mike's Take/Princeton Review MCAT prep Pros and Cons
+Mike’s Take/Princeton Review MCAT Prep Course Pros and Cons

 Just like Kaplan, Princeton Review's practice tests don't correlate very well to the real deal (based on the same study from above).
 However, their scores tend to underestimate the real MCAT scores.
 I like this better because you should have a pleasant surprise on the real MCAT compared to your practice tests.
 Again, use the AAMC tests as your main gauge for how you'll score on the real test.

-Overall, if you learn best by in-class time, written materials and personalized attention, Princeton Review is going to be the best choice for you.
+Overall, if you learn best by in-class time, written materials and personalized attention, Princeton Review MCAT prep course is going to be the best choice for you.
 Click here to sign up!

 Kaplan vs Princeton Review MCAT